Marohn-Group/mmodel/docs/tutorial_graph.rst

     >>> print(G)
     Graph named 'Graph Example' with 0 nodes and 0 edges

-mutability
+Mutability
 ------------

-The graph object is mutable.
-A shallow or deepcopy might be needed to create a copy of the graph.
+A graph object is mutable.
+A shallow or deepcopy is needed to create a copy of the graph.

 .. code-block:: python